 My own nails have long been a source of ambivalence for me.
 As a child, I studied violin which required me to groom them with militaristic discipline: clean, clipped, and never extending beyond the fingertip.
 In early adolescence, my mother permitted me to paint my toes with the one bottle of polish she kept on her dresser — a pale, frosty pink.
 And it wasn’t until I was in my early 30s that I first stepped foot into a nail salon for a friend’s bachelorette party; prior to then, my sensitivities around class issues made the idea of an afternoon mani-pedi sound about as comfortable as a root canal.

 Over the past few years, nails have become increasingly embraced by women (and, in some cases, men) of every race, ethnicity, and class as a canvas for personal expression.
-While digital ornamentation can be traced back to as early as 5000 BC when Indian women would dye their fingertips with henna (a practice that continues today) or in 600 BC when the aristocrats of China’s Chou Dynasty protected their nails with bejeweled guards fashioned from silver or gold, nail art’s current place in the mainstream owes much of its inspiration to African-American communities where black women have been experimenting for decades, with highly gilded nails being seen as ‘hood’ or ‘ghetto fab’.
-On the street, on the runway, and everywhere in between, it seems that the more synthetic or tricked-out the nails, the better.
+While digital ornamentation can be traced back to as early as 5000 BC when Indian women would dye their fingertips with henna (a practice that continues today) or in 600 BC when the aristocrats of China’s Chou Dynasty protected their nails with bejeweled guards fashioned from silver or gold, nail art’s current place in the mainstream owes much of its inspiration to African-American communities where black women have been experimenting with highly gilded nails for decades.
+On the street, on the runway, and everywhere in between, the more tricked-out the nails, the better.

 Building on construction and detailing techniques honed in earlier fiber art-based work (see Stuffed Hipster Emblems), I fashion each sculpture from materials ranging from cotton cloth to iridescent ribbon to plastic rhinestones.
 The firm, pliable nature of these disembodied hands is, at once, grotesque and disarming.
 The design of each hand is either inspired by — or a direct replica of — imagery I’ve amassed from countless Instagram and Pinterest accounts dedicated entirely to nail, henna, or tattoo art.
 The oversized scale (ranging from twice the size of an average hand to approximately nine feet in length) allows the viewer to appreciate the elaborate, hand-crafted nature of the miniaturized works of art created by DIYers, salon workers, and celebrity estheticians the world over.